dimdid/dim-webpack-config/README.md

 # dim-webpack-config
-ready" to use default webpack.config + loaders
+a "ready" to use default webpack.config + loaders

 > all needed webpack dependencies in same place